MarcSteinfort/Simon_Says/README.md

     <li>Round: red, yellow, yellow, blue, green.
     </li>
 </ol>
-This continues indefinitely until you name a wrong order of colors.
+This continues indefinitely until a wrong order of colors were named.
 Your maximum of Rounds will be sent to the Highscore sheet.
-Try to beat your own highscore or try to beat the one of your friends.
 With three different difficulties and every difficulty has its own rankings.

 ## Table of content
 <ol>